tacowordpress/taco-2016-boilerplate/html/wp-content/themes/taco-theme/app/forms/README.md

 # TacoForms

 The objective of TacoForms in tangent with this boilerplate, it to literally allow you to make a form in less than 2 minutes.
-It's API that taps into TacoWordPress to create Form configuration post types that allow both you the developer as well as the client admin to setup.
+It's an API that taps into TacoWordPress to create Form configuration post types that allow both you the developer as well as the client admin to setup.

 ## A Basic example
 ```php